Invertible Bloom Lookup Tables with Less Memory and Randomness: Introduction

 The overall idea in the Stacked IBLT is to construct arrays $A_1,\dots,A_{\lg n}$ where $A_i$ has $C n/2^i$ entries.
 Each of the arrays has its own hash function $h_i$ mapping keys to a single entry in $A_i$.
 To support the ListEntries operation, we start by peeling all elements in $A_1$ that hash uniquely.
 We then proceed to $A_2$ and so forth.
 The critical property we require is that each time we peel, we successfully peel at least half of all remaining key-value pairs.
 In this way, the number of entries in the next $A_i$ to peel from, is always a constant factor larger than the number of remaining key-value pairs.
 When we reach $A_{\lg n}$, we finally peel the last key-value pair.
 In this way, all we need from the hash functions $h_i$, is that at least half the key-value pairs hash uniquely with probability $1-\delta/\lg n$.
 We prove that this is the case if the $h_i$'s are just $O(\lg(\lg(n)/\delta))$-wise independent: \begin{theorem} Let $x_1,\dots,x_n \in U$ be a set of $n$ distinct keys from a universe $U$ and let $h : U \to [Cn]$ be a hash function drawn from a $2k$-wise independent family of hash functions.
-If $C \geq 4e$, then with probability at least $1-4 \cdot (4e/C)^{\min\{k,n/C\}}$ it holds that there are no more than $n/2$ indices $i$ such that there exists a $j \neq i$ with $h(x_i) = h(x_j)$. \end{theorem} In addition to allowing implementations with limited independence, the geometrically decreasing sizes of the arrays $A_i$ also result in the improved space usage compared to classic IBLTs.
+If $C \geq 8e$, then with probability at least $1-4 \cdot (8e/C)^{\min\{k,n/C\}}$ it holds that there are no more than $n/2$ indices $i$ such that there exists a $j \neq i$ with $h(x_i) = h(x_j)$. \end{theorem} In addition to allowing implementations with limited independence, the geometrically decreasing sizes of the arrays $A_i$ also result in the improved space usage compared to classic IBLTs.

-While Theorem~\ref{thm:limitind} might at first sight appear to follow from standard approaches for analyzing hash functions with limited independence, there are in fact several difficult obstacles that we need to overcome to prove it.
+While \autoref{thm:limitind} might at first sight appear to follow from standard approaches for analyzing hash functions with limited independence, there are in fact several difficult obstacles that we need to overcome to prove it.
 In particular, as $k$ approaches $n$, the obvious approaches fail miserably.
 Furthermore, our Stacked IBLTs critically needs Theorem~\ref{thm:limitind} to hold for $k$ all the way up to $n$.
-We believe the ideas we use to overcome this barrier are highly novel and may prove useful in future work.
+We believe the ideas we use to overcome this barrier are interesting in their own right and may prove useful in future work.
 We thus discuss these ideas and the barriers we overcome in Section~\ref{sec:tech}.